openrndr/openrndr-guide/docs/Topic_ApplicationFlow.md

 ## Multiple simultaneous application windows

-OPENRNDR comes with the support for using more than one similtaneous application window.
+OPENRNDR comes with the support for using more than one simultaneous application window.
 The windows are backed by resource-sharing OpenGL contexts, as such resources can be used in more than one window.

 Setting up a multi-window application involves using the `Application.runAsync()` function.